jiang18/mph/docs/docs/options.md

 !!! note

-    Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Nulla et euismod nulla.
-Curabitur feugiat, tortor non consequat finibus, justo purus auctor massa, nec semper lorem quam in massa.

     Option names may be abbreviated if the abbreviation is unique or is an exact match for some defined option; e.g., `--phenotype` works the same as `--phenotype_file`.

 ## Making a GRM from genotypes